The International Arbitration Review: Netherlands

 There are no specialist courts in the Netherlands for arbitration-related matters.
 The Arbitration Act does provide for court assistance to the parties to remove obstacles for arbitration proceedings to commence or to continue.
 Such assistance will typically be requested by the parties jointly or by one of them.
 It may, inter alia, consist of fixing the number of arbitrators of which the tribunal shall be composed, where the parties have failed to reach agreement on that issue (Article 1026 DCCP), the appointment of one or more arbitrators where no timely appointment has been brought about (Article 1027 DCCP), and the discharging of an arbitrator or a tribunal (Articles 1029–1031).
 Furthermore, courts may be requested to organise an interrogation of reluctant witnesses (Article 1041a DCCP) and to consolidate two or more arbitration proceedings seated in the Netherlands (Article 1046 DCCP).

 The Netherlands hosts a variety of arbitration institutes, most of which apply their own arbitration rules.
 The Netherlands Arbitration Institute (NAI) is the largest general arbitration institute in the Netherlands.
 In 2019, the NAI celebrated its 70th anniversary.
 The Arbitration Board for the Building Industry (founded in 1907) is a renowned arbitration institute for construction disputes.
-Other specialised arbitration centres and institutes are the Netherlands Association for the Trade in Dried Fruits, Spices and Allied Products (NZV), the Royal Dutch Grain and Feed Trade Association, the Netherlands Oils, Fats and Oilseeds Trade Association (NOFOTA), UNUM Arbitration & Mediation (formerly known as TAMARA: the Transport and Maritime Arbitration Rotterdam Amsterdam), the Netherlands Association for Forwarding and Logistics (Fenex), and the Panel of Recognised International Market Experts in Finance (PRIME Finance).
+Other specialised arbitration centres and institutes are the Netherlands Association for the Trade in Dried Fruits, Spices and Allied Products (NZV), the Royal Dutch Grain and Feed Trade Association, the Netherlands Oils, Fats and Oilseeds Trade Association (NOFOTA), UNUM Arbitration & Mediation (formerly known as TAMARA: the Transport and Maritime Arbitration Rotterdam Amsterdam), the Netherlands Association for Forwarding and Logistics (Fenex), the Court of Arbitration for Art (CAfA, a joint initiative of the NAI and non-profit organisation Authentication in Art) and the Panel of Recognised International Market Experts in Finance (PRIME Finance).
 The Netherlands further hosts the Permanent Court of Arbitration (PCA), an institute providing administrative support in international arbitration proceedings whose Secretary General may designate an appointing authority under Article 6(2) of the UNCITRAL Arbitration Rules.
-In 2018, the Court of Arbitration for Art (CAfA) was founded.
-This is a joint initiative of the NAI and Authentication in Art, a non-profit foundation providing a forum for best practices in art authentication.
-CAfA is specialised in resolving disputes in the art community through mediation and arbitration.
-It offers parties the chance to administer their arbitration and mediation proceedings with the assistance of the Secretariat of the NAI.3 Finally, we should mention the launch of The Hague Rules on Business and Human Rights Arbitration (BHR Arbitration Rules) in December 2019.
+In 2019, TAMI (Technology Arbitration & Mediation Institute) was founded; an arbitration and mediation institute specialising in technology related disputes.
+Finally, we should mention the launch of The Hague Rules on Business and Human Rights Arbitration (BHR Arbitration Rules) in December 2019.
 This is an initiative of the Centre for International Legal Cooperation.
-The BHR Arbitration Rules, which are based on the UNCITRAL Arbitration Rules, provide a set of rules for the arbitration of disputes related to the impact of business activities on human rights.4 According to the Business and Human Rights Arbitration Working Group, international arbitration has potential in these disputes, as they often occur in regions where no competent or fair state court is available.5
+The BHR Arbitration Rules, which are based on the UNCITRAL Arbitration Rules, provide a set of rules for the arbitration of disputes related to the impact of business activities on human rights.3 According to the Business and Human Rights Arbitration Working Group, international arbitration has potential in these disputes, as they often occur in regions where no competent or fair state court is available.4

 The year in review